sardisnetwork/docs/stakedex.md

 ![Confirm the amount of SRDX to stake](confirm.jpg)

-After this step you might have to wait for some minutes as legacy networks such as Ethereum and BNB take considerable time to confirm transactions.
-When the transactions are complete your staking will start. <br>
+When the transaction is complete your staking will start. <br>

 Please note that a yearly earning of 15% SRDX is guaranteed with staking.